Aim26

 Independent Non-executive Director: Christopher Smith

-Christopher has extensive corporate finance and public markets experience in a career covering 35 years in Equities and Investment Banking, most recently as a Vice Chairman at UBS Limited, which he joined in 1992 as SG Warburg.
+Christopher has extensive corporate finance and public markets experience in a career covering 35 years in equities and investment banking, most recently as a Vice Chairman at UBS Limited, which he joined in 1992 as SG Warburg.
 He began his banking career in 1985 in equity sales, moving over to corporate finance in 1999.
 From 2006 he ran the UK, Ireland and South African Equity Capital Markets business at UBS and has advised many company boards and the UK Government on a variety of major transactions.
-His wide-ranging experience includes capital-raising, stake sales, flotations and the market and shareholder element of public M&A transactions as well as giving strategic and general corporate finance advice.
+His wide-ranging experience includes capital-raising, stake sales, flotations, the market and shareholder element of public M&A transactions and giving strategic and general corporate finance advice.

 Executive Director: Nic Brisbourne